NicolaiGoon/CIDOC-QA-BENCHMARK/README.md

 The evaluation collection (grouped by each depth) is provided through the folder Benchmark.

-## A. SPARQL Queries for Creating the  Single-ntity Factoid Questions and Answers
+## A. SPARQL Queries for Creating the  Single-Entity Factoid Questions and Answers

 Below, we provide the different SPARQL queries that we sent to <https://triplydb.com/smithsonian/american-art-museum/sparql/american-art-museum>, for creating the 5,000 single-entity factoid question.